Access Token

 Note

-Although JWTs can be decoded to read information, you should not rely on decoding the token on the client side for authentication.
-The JWT signature can only be verified by SePay.
+Although JWT can be decoded to read information, you should not rely on decoding the token on the client side for authentication.
+JWT signature can only be verified by SePay.

-• To use an Access Token, include it in the Authorization header of each API request with the Bearer prefix:
+To use an Access Token, you need to add it to the Authorization header in each API request with the Bearer prefix:

 GET https://my.sepay.vn/api/v1/bank-accounts

-• Below are examples of how to use Access Tokens with popular programming languages:
+Here are examples of using Access Token with popular programming languages:

-• Securely storing Access and Refresh Tokens is crucial for protecting user data.
+Securely storing Access Tokens and Refresh Tokens is crucial to protect user data.
 Below are best practices:

 • Store in encrypted database